Thank you for reading our post, please rate this article at the end.

 7. Noise Level

-Have you ever driven in a car with a loud engine, and no matter how much you turn up the volume of your radio, it still doesn’t eliminate that engine noise?
+Have you ever driven in a car with a loud engine, and no matter how loud you turn up the radio, it still doesn’t eliminate the engine noise?

 Driving in a vehicle with a noisy engine can be annoying and very uncomfortable.
-While RVs are not as noisy as they used to be, the size and position of the engine make noise unavoidable.
+While RVs are not as noisy as they used to be, the engine’s size and position make noise unavoidable.

-However, diesel RVs have a lower noise level because of the position of their engines.
-The engines in diesel RVs are at the rear of the RV.
+However, diesel RVs have lower noise levels because their engines are positioned differently.
+The engines in diesel RVs are at the rear.
 If you sit in the front, you won’t hear much noise.

-Additionally, diesel RVs do not make much noise when climbing mountains and inclines because of their superior torque.
+Additionally, diesel RVs make little noise when climbing mountains and inclines due to their superior torque.

-On the other hand, gas RVs tend to be noisier because gas engines are located in the cockpit beside you.
+On the other hand, gas RVs tend to be noisier because the gas engine is located in the cockpit beside you.
 Thus, you would feel the heat and hear the noise.

 No RV is generally quiet.
-You should remember that you are driving a mobile home with many things that can rattle, squeak, bang, and cause noise.
+You should remember that you are driving a mobile home, which has many things that can rattle, squeak, bang, and make noise.
 You can reduce the noise level of your RV by insulating it, stuffing your cupboards with towels, and keeping items stationary.

-Buying an RV with a rear engine is advisable if the noise is a big deal.
-Excessive engine noise might result from poor maintenance, so you may need to check your engine if it becomes excessive.
+Buying an RV with a rear-engine is advisable if noise is a big deal.
+Excessive engine noise may result from poor maintenance, so check your engine if it becomes excessive.

 How many miles will a Diesel RV last?